 Precisely controlling the thermal and optical qualities of these glasses is crucial – and glass technologists are continually developing specialist glasses for new applications.

 VitriTech Ltd develops specialist glass for precisions photonics products.

-Ballotini is the name given to tiny glass beads – used in all sorts of ways.
-Ballotini is what makes the road marking paint reflect headlights so they can be seen at night.
-It’s also used for wet and dry blast cleaning, finishing metallic components and water filtaration.
+Glass beads are used to make reflective road marking paint so it can be seen at night.
+It’s also used for wet and dry blast cleaning, finishing metallic components and water filtration.